szymonmichalski/starid-1/README.md

 approaches

-ptq - similaity of pointing vectors using star pair angular separations
+ptq - recognition of pointing vectors using star pair angular separations

-knn - similarity of feature vectors using kth nearest neighbors methods
+knn - recognition of feature vectors using kth nearest neighbors methods

-svm - classification using support vector machines
+svm - classification of feature vectors using support vector machines

-ann - classification using artificial neural networks
+ann - classification of feature vectors using artificial neural networks

 current emphasis is on vectorized processing using blas. concurrency can follow.